everybodystudyclub/esc-cms/src/index.md

 Hello, it's your friend [vrk](https://github.com/vrk).
 I want to teach people how to build things on the web.

 I taught a [web programming course](https://github.com/yayinternet/cs193x-course) a few years ago, and for a while I've wanted to make a free online version of it.
-I might finally do that this year, and if I do, I want to experiment with the format of online learning.
+I might finally do that this year.
+If I do, I also want to tinker and experiment with the format of online learning, and see if there aren't ways we can improve upon the usual models.

-Would you be interested in taking such a class?
-Want to help out?
+Would you be interested in taking my class or class-like thing?
+Want to help me with it?
 Or just want to hear updates?

 ✨ [Fill out my interest form](https://comingsoon)! ✨